 Cleanroom manufacturing.
 Production tool or sales tool?

-Acquired by Dassault Systemes during quarter one of 2019, IQMS has a long and established pedigree with medical device manufacturers with a quarter of their customer base operating in that particular market sector.
+Acquired by Dassault Systèmes during quarter one of 2019, and now known as DELMIAWORKS, IQMS has a long and established pedigree with medical device manufacturers with a quarter of their customer base operating in that particular market sector.

 Cleanrooms are laboratory facilities which are typically used by specialist manufacturers for products such as pharmaceuticals, medical devices and microprocessors.